zhiwen10/JavaScriptExercise/README.md

 ## Guess-My-Number website exercise

-Based on `The Complete JavaScript Course 2021: From Zero to Expert` from `Udemy.com`
+Based on `The Complete JavaScript Course 2021: From Zero to Expert` from `Udemy.com`by `Jonas Schmedtmann`.

-Course was created by `Jonas Schmedtmann`

 Deployed Static website Endpoint at Amazon Web Service S3: